certicom/NetworkLibrary/NetworkLibrary/ReadMe.md

 ##### Protocol for file transfert (Not the real FTP of course^^):
  2 bool: start file
  3 string: file name
+ 4 bool: has failed
+ if start file
+ 5 Uint32: file size
  if not start file
- 4 char: all the file
+ 5 char: all the file

 ##### Protocol for ping
  3 Int32: Current time uncorrected